-- If you use Cloudera Manager, do not use these command-line instructions. - This information applies specifically to CDH 5.7.x.
-If you use a lower version of CDH, see the documentation for that version located at Cloudera Documentation.
+- Follow these command-line instructions on systems that do not use Cloudera Manager. - This information applies specifically to CDH 5.9.x.
+See Cloudera Documentation for information specific to other releases.

 If you are using ulimit, you must make the following configuration changes: